 Excellent CV example

 Nobody wants a CV that isn’t top notch.
-If it's not well laid out, informative and free of spelling and grammar mistakes, there’s only one place it’ll end up - the ‘no’ pile!
-Our excellent online CV examples aim to ensure this doesn’t happen.
+If it's not well laid out, informative, and free of spelling and grammar mistakes, there’s only one place it’ll end up - the ‘no’ pile!
+Our excellent online CV examples will ensure this doesn’t happen.

 Good CV example

-The first step towards a job-winning application is to have a good CV.
-From accounting to teaching, sales and security – the range of CV templates we offer is almost endless and will give you an idea of what a good CV should look like.
+The first step towards a successful application is to have a good CV.
+From accounting to teaching, sales and security – the range of CV templates we offer is almost endless, and will give you an idea of what a good CV should look like.